-Although mental health affecting approximately one out of four people is often in the news, the link between diet, low mood, depression and anxiety is rarely spoken about.
+It is scary to think that mental health issues affect one out of four people.
+Whilst mental health is often in the news, the link between diet, low mood, depression and anxiety is rarely spoken about.

-Whilst diet may not change the factors that cause depression and anxiety, it can impact on how you cope with it.
-Diet affects the production of hormone and neurotransmitters and these in turn affect your mood and ability to cope with stress.
+Diet may not change the factors that cause depression and anxiety, but it can impact on how you cope with it.
+Diet affects the production of hormones and neurotransmitters and these in turn affect your mood and ability to cope with stress.

 The neurotransmitter serotonin is critical to helping you balance your mood, cope with anxiety and stress.
 This is the transmitter that most anti-depressants aim to increase.
 Serotonin is synthesized from tryptophan, an amino acid found in protein rich foods and in particular in fish, walnuts, oats, pumpkin seeds, legumes and bananas.
 Tryptophan is then converted into 5-hydroxytryptophan (5-HTP) but before it can be converted iron, vitamin B3 and folate are required.
 Once 5-HTP is available the co-factors magnesium and B6 are then needed to ensure effective conversion to serotonin.

 Not only is diet important in the provision of co-factors and enzymes, it is also important in maintaining a healthy gut microflora.
 Your gut flora produces neurotransmitters, which can have either a negative or beneficial affect on mood and anxiety levels.
 Gut flora dysbiosis is one of the reasons why so many people with IBS or food intolerances experience depression, anxiety or mental health issues.

 Research shows that if the integrity of your gut lining is compromised then the gut-brain barrier may also be compromised.
 This means that molecules that shouldn’t cross the brain-barrier do cross it and trigger neuro-inflammation affecting how you feel and function.